Lipitor is a prescription medication that’s approved by the FDA to:

 You shouldn’t use gemfibrozil while taking Lipitor.
 Gemfibrozil is a fibrate, a type of drug that helps lower levels of triglycerides (a type of fat found in your blood).

-Before taking Lipitor, you should also tell your doctor if you’re taking another fibrate drug, such as fenofibrate.
-Lipitor can still interact with these medications, although not as severely as with gemfibrozil.
+Before taking Lipitor, you should tell your doctor if you’re taking any fibrate drug, such as fenofibrate.
+Lipitor can interact with fibrate medications, although not as severely as with gemfibrozil.
 This is because fibrate drugs can also cause myopathy as a side effect.
-Taking these types of drugs in combination with Lipitor can increase your risk for having muscle pain.
+Taking these types of drugs in combination with Lipitor can increase your risk of muscle pain.

 If your doctor thinks you should take Lipitor with a fibrate, they may decide to lower your dosage of Lipitor or the fibrate.
 Or they may decide to replace one drug or the other with a different medication.